keelan-krinsky/University-Notes.-/Notes/MCBG 2032/Modules/Metabolism.md

 ### Regulation Points
 Points of regulation involve reactions in which the equilibrium is shifted very strongly in one direction.
 Such reactions have a very high change in free energy associated with them.

+#### Stage 2
+amino acids to alpha keto acids, and then pyruvate or acetylp co A glycerol and glucose to pyruvate. and fatty acids to acetyl CoA. pyruvate can be further brocked down into acetyl-coA (the common end product of metabolism

+final waste products are carbon dioxide and water.